Coca-Cola Park: Features

-Stadium highlights
+History

+2006 groundbreaking

 Groundbreaking ceremonies for the new ballpark were held on September 6, 2006, and construction was completed in February 2008.
 Coca-Cola Park was built on land formerly owned by LSI Corporation.
-The field dimensions and wall heights are the same as those of Citizens Bank Park in South Philadelphia except left field is six feet closer (323 feet, with the addition of the new "Pig Pen" seating section in 2015, to the foul pole compared to 329), center field is one foot shorter and the right field foul pole is five feet closer (325 feet in Allentown compared to 330 feet at Citizens Bank Park).
+The field dimensions and wall heights are similar to those at Citizens Bank Park in South Philadelphia differing in left field being six feet closer (323 feet, with the addition of the new "Pig Pen" seating section in 2015, to the foul pole compared to 329), center field being one foot shorter and the right field foul pole being five feet closer (325 feet in Allentown compared to 330 feet at Citizens Bank Park).

 With its completion, Coca-Cola Park is Allentown's newest stadium, but it is not the city's largest.
 That distinction belongs to J. Birney Crum Stadium, which has a seating capacity in excess of 15,000, and is the second largest outdoor high school stadium in Pennsylvania.

 The layout of Coca-Cola Park is slightly different from most ballparks with the main entrance located on the right field line rather than the common location behind home plate.
 Fans with club seating tickets, however, have a designated entrance behind home plate.

-A surprising moment of the park's opening season came on July 2, 2008 when musician John Mayer attended a Lehigh Valley IronPigs game and caught a foul ball.
-Mayer had kept a low profile until the television cameras spotted him with the ball.
-Mayer eventually autographed the ball, which now sits in the Majestic Clubhouse Store.
+First concert: Bob Dylan, Willie Nelson, and John Mellencamp concert

 The park hosted its first major non-sporting event on July 14, 2009 with a concert headlined by Bob Dylan, Willie Nelson, and John Mellencamp.
 More than 10,000 people attended the five-hour show, which was sold out.
 Following the event's success, Coca-Cola Park management indicated there was a good possibility other concerts would be held at the park in the future.

+2010 Triple-A All Star Game

+The stadium hosted the 2010 Triple-A All-Star Game in which the International League All-Stars defeated the Pacific Coast League All-Stars, 2–1.

+Usage by the Phillies

-The stadium hosted the 2010 Triple-A All-Star Game in which the International League All-Stars defeated the Pacific Coast League All-Stars, 2–1, and the stadium served as the Philadelphia Phillies' alternate training site in 2020 when the COVID-19 pandemic forced cancellation of the Minor League Baseball season and abbreviated the Major League Baseball season.
+The stadium served as the Philadelphia Phillies' alternate training site in 2020 when the COVID-19 pandemic forced cancellation of the Minor League Baseball season and abbreviated the Major League Baseball season.

+Rehab stints

 In August 2022, as Phillies' star right fielder Bryce Harper was designated to the IronPigs in a final step in his rehabilitation stint as part of his comeback from a fractured thumb, IronPigs' fans in Allentown greeted Harper's appearance enthusiastically, and games featuring Harper against the Gwinnett Stripers at Coca-Cola Park quickly sold out to the stadium's 10,100 capacity.
 In his August 23 appearance with the IronPigs at Coca-Cola Park, Harper homered twice against the Stripers.

-Seats and pricing

-Tickets for seats at Coca-Cola Park are much less expensive than those at major league ballparks.
+In 2015 Chase Utley had a rehab stint in Lehigh Valley.
+During that stint there was a home game where he hit a home run to a sold out crowd.